Issue and Opinion Advertising

 - The advertiser must be clearly identified in both the audio and video portions.
 The audio disclaimer and video super must be preceded by one of the following: "these are the opinions of," "opinions expressed are those of," "message brought to you by," "brought to you by," "sponsored by" or a similar statement.

 - The advertiser must be clearly identified in video only.
-The super must be on screen for at least 3 seconds and must occupy 1/3 of the screen in size.
-The super must also be preceded by one of the following statements listed above.
+The video super indicating the advertiser name must be clear, prominent, on screen for at least 3 continuous seconds and must occupy 1/4 of the screen size (vertically).
+The video super indicating the advertiser name must also be preceded by one of the following statements listed above such as “Message brought to you by” and the statement must remain on screen for the same 3 second duration as the video super indicating the advertiser name.

 For election advertising, each commercial must comply with the all federal and provincial law.
 If an election has not been called, political party and third-party advertising may be considered Issue & Opinion advertising.
 The message must meet all legal, regulatory and Telecaster requirements.